George Beeby: Parliamentary career

-Beeby won the seat of Blayney for the Labor Party at the 1907 election, and with William Holman was successful in considerably modifying the amending industrial disputes bill brought in by Charles Wade.
-When James McGowen formed the first New South Wales Labor ministry in October 1910, Beeby was appointed Minister of Public Instruction and Minister for Labour and Industry from 21 October 1910 until 10 September 1911.
+Beeby won the seat of Blayney for the Labor Party at the 1907 election.
+Beeby was appointed Minister of Public Instruction and Minister for Labour and Industry from 21 October 1910 until 10 September 1911.
 There was a re-shuffle following protests at legislation on land ownership and Beeby was appointed Secretary for Lands, adding the portfolio of Labour and Industry in November 1911.
 In December 1912 he resigned from the ministry, parliament and Labor party in protest at the power of the extra-parliamentary Labor Party executive.
 He was re-elected for Blayney as an independent after a close fought by-election on 23 January 1913, with a margin of 136 votes (3.2%).
 Prior to the 1913 state election, he created the National Progressive Party and ran a slate of 10 candidates.
 Only he polled over 10 percent of the vote, winning 19.5 percent in the seat of Waverley.
 His voters helped elected a Labor candidate in the second round.
 He subsequently announced that his party had failed and there was no room for a third party in New South Wales.

-Beeby had been called to the bar in 1911 and now worked up a successful practice as a barrister.
-When Holman formed his Nationalist ministry in November 1916 Beeby again was appointed Minister for Labour and Industry with a seat in the New South Wales Legislative Council.
-In 1918 Beeby, who had in the meanwhile been elected to the assembly for Wagga Wagga, succeeded in passing an industrial arbitration amendment act though it was strongly opposed by the Labour party.
-Towards the end of 1918 he visited Britain and the United States and, shortly after his return in June 1919, resigned from the government as a protest against administrative acts in connexion with the sale of wheat and the allotting of coal contracts.
 He joined the Progressive Party in 1920, with the introduction of proportional representation and was elected as the member for Murray, with the party winning 15 seats.